Prometheus Long-term Storage

 Docs: "The sample recording from Prometheus is stored in value column"

-In our case the sample recording is stored in the "_value" column.
+In our case the sample recording is actually stored in the "_value" column.

 Lets take the a simplified query and build up from there.